 Consult with the manufacturer for compatibility specifications.

-Which Hydraulic Hose Is Right for You?
+Which Hydraulic Hoes is Right for you?

 You now have the rudimentary understanding needed to select the proper hydraulic hose for your needs.
 Remember that choosing the correct type and grade hose will extend its working life.